GenericMappingTools/gmt/doc_classic/rst/source/blockmean.rst

     *x*,\ *y*,\ *z*\ [,\ *w*].
 See **-W** for *w* output.
     If **-Ep** is used we assume weights are 1/(sigma squared) and *s* becomes the propagated error of the mean.

+.. _-G:

+**-G**\ *grdfile*
+    Write one or more fields directly to grids; no table data are written to standard output.
+If more than one fields are specified via **-A** then *grdfile* must contain the format flag %s so that we can embed the field code in the file names.

 .. _-S: